jamulussoftware/jamuluswebsite/contribute/en/po4a-Setup-Explained.md

     3- If the above filter is 'true', update/add .po files with `po4a-update-templates.sh`.
 If not, skip.

-    4- The output from the previous step is never pushed (even if it is 'true') when the trigger is a PR, as this would mean pushing the changes to the contributor's repository, which in turn would require them to enable GitHub actions beforehand.
+    4- The output from the previous step is never pushed (even if it is 'true') when the trigger is a PR, as this would mean pushing the changes to the contributor's repository, which in turn would require them to enable GitHub actions beforehand (note: this hasn't been verified).
 As this cannot be assumed to always be the case, it is left until their PR is merged and then the output is pushed to the Jamulus repository.

     5- Translated .md files are created with `po4a-create-all-targets.sh`.